 Signature.
 Each application must be properly signed and filed.
+Additionally, each Form I-539A must include the signature of the individual applicant.
 For all signatures on this application, USCIS will not accept a stamped or typewritten name in place of a signature.
 If you are under 14 years of age, your parent or legal guardian may sign the application on your behalf.
 A legal guardian may also sign for a mentally incompetent person.